discentem/bk_cpe_chef_tutorial/README.md

 ### Tutorial

+> **Tip** on how to use this tutorial: Follow each link and read through the content.
+This will give important context about various concepts within Chef.

 #### Goal #1: Enable TouchID for sudo

 1. Run `chef-solo` with quickstart.json from the root of this repository: